akyrillidis/comp545/grading.md

 ### Scribing notes
 Every week, a different student (or group of students) will volunteer (otherwise, will be randomly selected) to take notes and prepare a short --but consistent-- note on the material presented each week.
-In case the attendance is low, this 10% of the final grade will be transferred to paper reviews (summing to 25%).
 A latex template will be shared by the instructor.

-### Reviews
-Key outcome of this course is be able to read, comprehend and (healthy) criticize research papers.
-Further, as a bonus, reviewing could potentially lead to final project topic suggestions (after discussion with the instructor).
-A successful review should be concise (maximum 2 pages, single column, 11pt): beyond main comments, it should include the summary of the paper, discuss its importance, novelty, clarity, and reveal strengths/weaknesses.

 ### Final project logistics